 Child Aware Approaches conferences are an opportunity to bring together a broad range of practitioners, researchers, and policy-makers interested in developing new strategies and forging new links to develop a deeper understanding of the approaches needed to make the safety and wellbeing of Australia’s children a shared community responsibility.

-Watch video of delegate and speaker views on the Child Aware Approaches Conference here.
+Watch video of delegates and speakers’ take home messages from the 2017 Child Aware Approaches Conference here.

 The 2017 Conference was titled ‘Driving national action on child safety and wellbeing’.
 Themes included: advancing children’s development and wellbeing in the first 1000 days; supporting young people in out-of-home care to flourish in adulthood; and building child safe organisations and environments.